intarchboard/e-impact-report/draft-arkko-iab-ws-environmental-impacts-report.md

 are quite specific and could be targets to be worked in the IETF in the near term.

-Russ White's presentation highlighted the need to understand the trade-offs involved in changing forwarding decisions - such as increased stretch and jitter.
+The next part of the discussion highlighted the need to understand the trade-offs involved in changing forwarding decisions - such as increased stretch and jitter.
 This points to the need for careful design and analysis of improvements from a system perspective, to ensure that the intended effect is indeed reached across the entire system, and is not only a local optima.

-Brendan Moran talked about the potentially significant impact of using efficiency binary formats when carrying data in protocols.
+We also talked about the potentially significant impact of using efficiency binary formats when carrying data in protocols.
 This is something that can be relatively easily adopted in new protocols as they are developed.
 Indeed, some recently finished protocols such as HTTP/2 have already chosen to use this technique.

 There were also some interesting discussions regarding the use of multicast and whether it would help or hurt on the energy